valkey-io/valkey-doc/docs/install/install-redis/_index.md

 ## Test if you can connect using the CLI

-After you have Valkey up and running, you can connect using `redis-cli`.
+After you have Valkey up and running, you can connect using `valkey-cli`.

 External programs talk to Valkey using a TCP socket and a Valkey specific protocol.
 This protocol is implemented in the Valkey client libraries for the different programming languages.
 However, to make hacking with Valkey simpler, Valkey provides a command line utility that can be used to send commands to Valkey.
-This program is called **redis-cli**.
+This program is called **valkey-cli**.

-The first thing to do to check if Valkey is working properly is sending a **PING** command using redis-cli:
+The first thing to do to check if Valkey is working properly is sending a **PING** command using valkey-cli:

 ```
-$ redis-cli ping
+$ valkey-cli ping
 PONG
 ```

-Running **redis-cli** followed by a command name and its arguments will send this command to the Valkey instance running on localhost at port 6379.
-You can change the host and port used by `redis-cli` - just try the `--help` option to check the usage information.
+Running **valkey-cli** followed by a command name and its arguments will send this command to the Valkey instance running on localhost at port 6379.
+You can change the host and port used by `valkey-cli` - just try the `--help` option to check the usage information.

-Another interesting way to run `redis-cli` is without arguments: the program will start in interactive mode.
+Another interesting way to run `valkey-cli` is without arguments: the program will start in interactive mode.
 You can type different commands and see their replies.

 ```
-$ redis-cli
+$ valkey-cli
 127.0.0.1:6379> ping
 PONG
 ```